Extinction Rebellion: Arrest as a tactic

 Street or building blockades are one way activists use to increase awareness.

 A law enforcement officer works to cut the chains off protesters that are chained to each other.

 Extinction Rebellion uses mass arrest as a tactic to generate attention to their cause by wasting police time and disrupting others.
 Extinction Rebellion's founders researched the histories of "the suffragettes, the Indian salt marchers, the civil rights movement and the Polish and East German democracy movements", who all used the tactic, and are applying their lessons to the climate crisis.
 Co-founder Roger Hallam has said "letters, emailing, marches don't work.
 You need about 400 people to go to prison.
 About two to three thousand people to be arrested."

 In April 2024, Hallam was given a suspended two year sentence for attempting to block Heathrow Airport with drones, and in July 2024 he was convicted of conspiracy to cause a public nuisance by blocking the M25 motorway and sentenced to five years' imprisonment.

 In June and July 2019, some of the Extinction Rebellion supporters arrested that April appeared in court in the UK.
 On 25 June, a 68-year-old protester was convicted of breaching a section 14 order giving police the power to clear static protests from a specified area, and given a conditional discharge.
 On 12 April, more than 30 protesters appeared in court, each charged with being a public assembly participant failing to comply with a condition imposed by a senior police officer at various locations on various dates.
 Some pleaded guilty, and were mostly given conditional discharges.
 The trials of those who pleaded not guilty are to take place in September and October.

 In London's April 2019 protests, there were 1130 arrests made, and during the two-week October 2019 actions in London as part of "International Rebellion", 1832 arrests were made.
-This included the Green Party Member of European Parliament for the West Midlands, Ellie Chowns, as well as Green Party co-leader and Leader of the opposition on Lambeth Council, Jonathan Bartley.
+This included the Green Party Member of European Parliament for the West Midlands, Ellie Chowns, Green Party co-leader and Leader of the opposition on Lambeth Council, Jonathan Bartley, and future Green Party Leader Zack Polanski.

 On 16 November 2023, a jury acquitted nine members of XR who together had caused worth of criminal damage to the windows of the London headquarters of HSBC bank two years prior as a climate protest.
 The defendants did not dispute the facts of the case.
 The jury deliberated for just two hours before returning a verdict of not guilty.